-Brand glossary | HeyGen Academy
+Brand Glossary | HeyGen Academy

 Use Brand Glossary for translations

 Brand Glossary becomes especially powerful when translating videos.
-For best results, it’s recommended to create a separate glossary for each target language, since translation rules often vary between languages.
+For best results, it’s recommended to create a separate glossary for each target language, since translation rules often vary by language.